flashy-maidens0b/Mavewield-2460/scripts/notes.md

 Opportunities don't happen.
 You create them.
 Zero Downtime Deployment Dream big and dare to fail.
 I find that the harder I work, the more luck I seem to have.
 Data Science IoT Server Response
 If you can dream it, you can do it.
 Opportunities don't happen.
 You create them.
 GraphQL Difficult roads often lead to beautiful destinations.
 Deployment Cache Invalidation Multi-threading Event Sourcing
 Quantum Computing Container Orchestration Distributed Systems UX Optimization Backend Zero Downtime Deployment Big Data Scalability
+Optimization Success is how high you bounce when you hit bottom.
+Logging Edge Computing Content Delivery Network Neural Networks API Happiness is not something ready made.
+It comes from your own actions.